dainst/idai-field/README.md

 This starts a webserver which serves the ./ directory on port 8081 which is from where it is loaded into the browser against which the tests are run.
+As the *start* command, it automatically converts scss files to css when they are changed.

 ```
 2$ npm run e2e